insaneinside/support/README.md

 	  /* ... */
 	}

-All `timeutil` macros have been carefully written to avoid including the time taken by their own I/O calls.
+All timeutil macros have been carefully written to avoid including the time taken by their own I/O calls.

-There are additional macros that can be used to customize the type and content of messages printed by `timeutil`; see the header file for full details.
+There are additional macros that can be used to customize the type and content of messages printed by timeutil; see the header file for full details.

 ## Context-based Hierarchical Logging

 Inspired by the fine-grained logging control present in [Wine](http://www.winehq.org/), I set about building a similar stand-alone system for my own projects.
-The end result, however, proved suited to much larger projects than I typically write.  `spt::Context` (more properly `spt_context`, since it's written in C) implements support for hierarchies of contexts into which messages are logged, and an inheritance-based approach to controlling them.
+The end result, however, proved suited to much larger projects than I typically write.  spt::Context (more properly spt_context, since it's written in C) implements support for hierarchies of contexts into which messages are logged, and an inheritance-based approach to controlling them.

-`spt::Context` currently has some bugs related to the manipulation of logging hierarchies' structure post-creation, and dynamic reparenting of contexts shouldn't be used.
+spt::Context currently has some bugs related to the manipulation of logging hierarchies' structure post-creation, and dynamic reparenting of contexts shouldn't be used.
 Additionally `mlog`, the underlying function used for logging, really needs some TLC.